Jörg Ewald Dähler

-Jörg Ewald Dähler (16 March 1933 – 3 November 2018), is a Swiss conductor, harpsichordist, forte piano player and composer.
+Jörg Ewald Dähler (16 March 1933 – 3 November 2018), was a Swiss conductor, harpsichordist, fortepiano player and composer.

 Life

-Born in Bern, Dähler, son of the reformed pastor Karl Walter Dähler (1903-1986), grew up in Langnau im Emmental.
+Born in Bern, Dähler, son of the reformed pastor Karl Walter Dähler (1903–1986), grew up in Langnau im Emmental.
 He then attended the teacher training college in Hofwil.
 At the Hochschule für Musik in Bern, he graduated as a teacher of piano and then studied harpsichord at the Musikhochschule in Freiburg im Breisgau.

-He also teaches Basso continuo, chamber music and choral conducting at the Berne Conservatory of Music and at the Schola Cantorum Basiliensis.
-Among his pupils are Olive Emil Wetter, Hans Eugen Frischknecht.
-From 1965 to 1998, he conducted concerts in Bern, at the Bätterkinden Gasthof Krone and the Hindelbank castle and from 1974 onwards, the Bern Chamber Choir.
+He taught basso continuo, chamber music, and choral conducting at the Berne Conservatory of Music and at the Schola Cantorum Basiliensis.
+His pupils included Olive Emil Wetter and Hans Eugen Frischknecht.
+From 1965 to 1998, he conducted concerts in Bern, at the Bätterkinden Gasthof Krone and the Hindelbank castle, and from 1974 onwards, the Bern Chamber Choir.

 He also practised drawing.
-He illustrated two collections of short stories by his father, written in the German dialect of Bern. : "Momou das git’s" (Langnau im Emmental, 1983) and Ou das het’s ggä (idem, 1986).
+He illustrated two collections of short stories by his father, written in the Bern dialect of German: "Momou das git's" (Langnau im Emmental, 1983) and Ou das het's ggä (idem, 1986).